 Honestly, I was hugely underwhelmed.
 But it was clearly working.
 The saddle of the tank previously had an even layer over the whole surface, but this had been reduced to patch dark spots.
 The solution was clearly working, so I bunged the hole back up and refilled it with the drained solution.

-A whole week later and about half of the remaining rust had removed, leaving very little.
+A whole week later and about half of the remaining rust had been removed, leaving very little.
 There was nothing in the instructions that suggested the tank had to be 100% free of rust.
 The solution was also no longer changing colour, so I guessed that’s as much reaction and rust removal as was possible.

 Preparation for the fuel tank lining mixture